rvedotrc/HYF-CPH-Git/week1/review.md

 ```

 Always check in which branch you are before creating a new one.
-For instance, for your homework you should always be in the master branch when you create your homework branch.
+For instance, for your homework you should always be in the main branch when you create your homework branch.

 # 4. GitHub: